grantiago/tdocgmap/README.md

   - [ ] add an optional marker and info window?
   - [ ] add a default kml file so the plugin doesn't fail if omitted in the call.
   - [ ] the Spanish translations lag a few lines.
+  - [ ] Some css needs to be added to make it responsive
+  - [ ] Probably gonna need top and bottom margin toggles at some point.
 ## Release
 - [ ] contact the original devloper.
 - [x] Init project repository